Start Your Brilliant Career at Dallas Telegraph College — c. 1900

 According to a 1912 article by Lewis N. Hale on Texas schools and colleges in Texas Magazine, the students learned to ply their trade by tapping (…as it were) into the actual railroad telegraph lines which, rather conveniently, ran right through their classrooms.
 A very murky photo from that Texas Magazine article is below.

-The goal of students was to secure employment in a nice, well-appointed office, such as the Seattle headquarters of Western Union, shown below.
+The goal of students was to secure employment in a nice, well-appointed office, such as Dallas’ Western Union headquarters, shown below in 1914.

 Next stop: an enormous salary!